LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-\paragraph{Training Process.} First, we use random or BM25 negatives to train a 12-layer DE and retrieve top-100 hard negatives.
-Then, we train the teacher model and student model with the mined hard negatives as warming up.
+First, we use random or BM25 negatives to train a 12-layer DE and get top-100 hard negatives.
+Then, we train the teacher and student with the mined hard negatives as warming up.
 Finally, we load the trained checkpoints for the teacher model and student model, conducting the knowledge distillation.
 The experiments are conducted on 8 NVIDIA V100 GPUs.
-Detailed hyper-parameters for reproducing our experiments are listed in \cref{sec:hyps}.
+We optimized our models by AdamW~\cite{loshchilov2017decoupled}.